Odoia/comics-app/README.md

 # Marvel App

 This project is a web page that shows Marvel's comics from the latest released to the older ones.
-It is also possible to search by characters from the comics.
+It is also possible to search by characters from the comics and favorite a comic.

 It uses Ruby 3.1.0 and Rails 7.0.3.